koalagator/koalagator/INSTALL.md

 **At the moment, calagator is only compatible with Rails 5, which is not the current major version release.
 You can still add calagator to an existing Rails 5 app, but the generator may not work as expected until we upgrade to Rails 6.**

-First, install the `calagator2` gem:
+First, install the `koalagator` gem:

-    gem install calagator2
+    gem install koalagator

-You can then use the `calagator` command to generate a new Rails application with Calagator installed:
+You can then use the `koalagator` command to generate a new Rails application with Koalagator installed:

-    calagator new my_great_calendar
+    koalagator new my_great_calendar
     cd my_great_calendar

 You should now be able to start your calendar in development mode with: